-In a well-controlled, multi-center, randomized, double-masked field study In a well-controlled, multi-center, randomized, double-masked held Study evaluating the effectiveness and safet yof STELFONTA for the treatment of cutaneous and subcutaneous mast cell tumors in dogs, 117 dogs treated with STELFONTA and 42 dogs receiving sham treatment (untreated control) were evaluated for safety.
+In a well-controlled, multi-center, randomized, double-masked field study In a well-controlled, multi-center, randomized, gouble-masked held study evaluating the effectiveness and safety of STELFONTA for the treatment of cutaneous and subcutaneous mast cell tumors in dogs, 117 dogs treated with STELFONTA and 42 dogs receiving sham treatment (untreated control) were evaluated for safety.
 Eighty-one dogs were treated with STELFONTA on Day 0.
 Thirty-six previously untreated control dogs were treated with STELFONTA on Day 30.
-In addition, 18 dogs treated with STELFONTA on Day 0 had the same previously untreated control used on the same previously does be apprevent to the same the same previously untreated with STELFONTA on Day 0 had the same previously untreated with STELFONTA on Day 0 had the same previously does be apprevent to the same to the same be the same to the same be the same to the same be the same to the same the same be the same to the s tumor re-treated with STELFONTA on Day 30 due to incomplete response.
+In addition, 18 dogs treated with STELFONTA on Day 0 had the same tumor re-treated with STELFONTA on Day 30 due to incomplete response.
 The most common adverse reactions included wound formation, injection site pain, lameness in the treated limb, vomiting, diarrhea, and hypoalbuminemia.
 Wound formation, vomiting, and diarrhea were mainly observed within the first 7 to 10 days after treatment.
 Injection site pain and lameness in the treated leg were mainly observed within the first 2 days after treatment.
 Hypoalbuminemia was mainly observed within the first 28 days after treatment.
-All dogs received concomitant medications as noted in the Effectiveness section.
+All days received concomitant medications as noted in the Effectiveness section.
 The adverse reactions during the study are summarized in Table 2 below.

-Table 2 2: Adverse Reactions During the Field 4 Study
+Table 2: Adverse Reactions During the Field Study